 If you wish to link to a player gallery page, it is recommended that you copy the

 /theme-templates directory to your theme’s (or preferable child theme’s) main directory.
 The plugin looks for

 taxonomy-team.php file in the active theme directory, and if it’s not there, uses the file in the plugin’s

 /theme-templates directory.
 The URL for a team gallery page looks something like:

 The first problem many users encounter is a 404 message, which indicates that their permalinks need to be reset.
 See the instructions above.
 The next problem is that the player gallery page doesn’t look right in a given theme.
 Again, see the discussion above.

 Individual player photos are entered as the Featured Image (aka “Thumbnail”) on the Add/Edit Player screen.
 The default size is 150x150px, which works pretty well with the current single player and player gallery templates in the WordPress Twenty Eleven Theme.
-It is quite possible that other themes will require you to adjust the image size.
-NOTE that if you choose to change the image size on the Display Settings admin screen, you MUST upload images with the new size (or at least with the same aspect ratio) or you WILL see some distortion.
-Also, you will probably need to modify the single player and player gallery templates and/or styles (in css/mstw-tr-styles.css) in order to get the your images to fit properly in the space provided by your theme.
+It is possible that other themes will require you to adjust the image size.
+NOTE that if you choose to change the image size on the Display Settings admin screen, you must use/upload images with the same aspect ratio or your photos will be distorted.
+You can also adjust many aspects of the displays, including the photo size, via a custom stylesheet.

 No featured image is found, the plugin looks for a default image, using the rules described here.